Skip to content

 More foam.
 Stronger toner.
 That tight, squeaky-clean feeling that makes you think, "Good.
 I have removed the problem."
 Then two hours later, the shine would come back with the confidence of someone who owns the building.

-Since 2011, we have helped more than 100,000 people with problem skin, and oily skin is one of the most common places people accidentally overdo it.
+Oily skin is one of the most common places people accidentally overdo it.
+I have seen that again and again after helping more than 100,000 people with problem skin.
 Not because they are careless.
 Usually because the beauty industry has convinced them that oil is dirt, and dirt must be punished.

 It is not dirt.